shafreeck/shafreeck.com/content/post/configo/Use-go-struct-tags-to-correctly-handle-configuration.md

 You can see that though we commented out listen and max-connection, they are all set using default value after loaded.

 ## Summary
-Configo leverage the go strut tags to supply a simple and powerful api to parse and generate a toml configuration file.
+Configo leverages the go strut tags to supply a simple and powerful api to parse and generate a toml configuration file.
 Generating toml from your source code makes it simple be consistent between your conf and code.
 Use default value to minify your configuration or set "required" to ensure the important things have been configured.
 At last, don't forget validation is really important to avoid mistakes.